victor90braz/sakila/README.md

-Thank you for providing the information.
-It appears to be a collection of SQL statements, Laravel schema definitions, SQL join queries, and instructions for creating and working with one-to-one relationships in Laravel models.
+Collection of SQL statements, Laravel schema definitions, SQL join queries, and instructions for creating and working with one-to-one relationships in Laravel models.
 I'll keep the information as is, making it easier to reference.

 Here is the information you provided: